Lasso and probabilistic inequalities for multivariate point processes: Applications to the case of multivariate Hawkes process

-\end{Cor} We are now in position to apply Theorem~\ref{th:oraclewithd}. \begin{Cor} Assume that the Hawkes process is stationary, that (\ref{eq:intbound}) is satisfied and that the spectral radius of $\Gamma$ is strictly smaller than 1.
-Assume that the dictionary $\Phi$ is built as previously from an orthonormal family $(\Upsilon_k)_{k=1,...,K}$.
-With the notations of Theorem \ref{th:oraclewithd}, let $B_\p$ be defined by \eqref{Bphi} and $d_\p$ be defined accordingly with $x=\alpha \log(T)$.
+\begin{Cor} Assume that the Hawkes process is stationary, that (\ref{eq:intbound}) is satisfied and that the spectral radius of $\Gamma$ is strictly smaller than $1$.
+Assume that the dictionary $\Phi$ is built as previously from an orthonormal family $(\Upsilon_k)_{k=1,\ldots,K}$.
+With the notations of Theorem~\ref{th:oraclewithd}, let $B_\p$ be defined by \eqref{Bphi} and $d_\p$ be defined accordingly with $x=\alpha\log(T)$.
 Then, with probability larger than

-where $C$ is a constant depending on $f^*$, $\mu$, $ \e$, and $\alpha$.
+where $C$ is a constant depending on $f_0$, $\mu$, $ \e$, and $\alpha$.

 From an asymptotic point of view, if the dictionary also satisfies \eqref{Aphi}, and if $\mathcal{N}=\log^2(T)$ in \eqref{Bphi}, then for $T$ large enough with probability larger than $1-C_1K\log(T)T^{-\alpha}$